 import numpy as np

-Composing a repository of books (i bought), authors (i follow) & blogs (direct ones) for my own understanding.
+São Paulo — Composing a repository of books (I bought), courses (I took), authors (I follow) & blogs (the direct ones) for my own understanding.